openhive-network/HAfAH/src/hive_fork/Readme.md

 |    2     |    2    |  DATA_22  |
 |    3     |    2    |  DATA_32  |

-It means snaphot of data for an application with context `app_context` can be obtained by filtrating blocks and forks with relativly simple SQL query like:
+This means that snaphot of data for an application with context `app_context` can be obtained by filtering  blocks and forks with a relativly simple SQL query like:
 ```
 SELECT
       DISTINCT ON (block_num) block_num